 "Countrymen, finally the wheelbarrow/mkokoteni/bodaboda moment is here.
 The discourse about; hustlers not tribes; wananchi not leaders; empowerment of ordinary hustles not power for the few; ordinary hustler jobs not positions for the mighty; from bottom not top down.
 Jipange," he tweeted.

-Over the last year, DP Ruto has been hosting delegations of people at his Karen and Sugoi residences where he gives out items such as hand carts, washing machines, water tanks, wheelbarrows among other things.Taxis donated by Deputy President William Ruto pictured at his residence on October 2, 2020.DPPS
+Over the last year, DP Ruto has been hosting delegations of people at his Karen and Sugoi residences where he gives out items such as hand carts, washing machines, water tanks, wheelbarrows among other things.Vehicles belonging to taxi operators who met Deputy President William Ruto at his Karen residence on October 2, 2020.DPPS

 While his detractors have been raising questions over the source of his wealth, it is important to note that donations have been married to the Kenyan politics since independence.